-For swine producers there are two types of production, commercialized show pig.
+For swine producers there are two types of production, commercial hogs and show pig.
 While both produce more pigs their goals are very different.

 Adding to this the demands of showmen and you get a stressful recipe.
 A great example is youth showing at county fairs.
 Many of these kids take showing very seriously, as though it’s their sport.
 But how hard can it be?
 You just need the best pig right?